Why care about waste?

 What

-Bin labels indicate whether a bin is for landfill, recycling, compost, etc., and bin signage clearly communicates which items belong in each bin.
+Bin labels are used on apertures and/or sides of bins to indicate whether a bin is for landfill, recycling, or compost, and bin signage clearly communicates which specific items belong in each bin.

 How